metamn/react/content/blog/on-function-signatures/index.md

 When props are flat, destructuring in function signature + assigning default values at destructuring, wins.

-Nested props and the requirement to use a deep merging function requires the `function body` approach.
+Nested props and the requirement to use a deep merging function requires destructuring in the function body.

 ???
 Fortunatelly both approaches offer the same developer experience in terms of displaying hints on hover in editors like VSCode.